jpmorganchase/Phantom/docs/api/agents.rst

 deriving from the :class:`Agent` class or at least one message handler method must be implemented if deriving from the :class:`MessageHandlerAgent` class.

-If the :meth:`generate_messages` method is implemented then the agent can now also create messages.
+If the :meth:`generate_messages` method is also implemented the agent can now also pro-actively create messages at the start of each step.

 Finally there is a full agent that has a Policy, reward function, observation encoder and action decoder.
 The :meth:`generate_messages` should not be implemented here as the